 Lasagne can be made up to the pre-bake stage up and kept in the fridge for up to 2 days.
 It will also freeze really well at this point.

 Good to double up the bolognese quantity whist you are making a batch and freeze the half you dont need.
-Perfect to defrost and enjoy when you need a quick supper.
+Perfect to defrost and reheat to enjoy with gf pasta, potatoes, vegetables.
+Or even make another lasagne.

-Do pop me a message through if anything you are not too sure about…..
-I do love to be able help out!
+Thanks for checking out this lasagne recipe.
+Do pop me a message through if there’s anything you’re not too sure about.
+I love being able to help.

 Liz x